arungudelli/angularjswiki/content/en/fontawesome/fa-prescription-bottle.md

-## Rotate Prescription Bottle Icon using fa-rotate-x
+## Rotate fa-prescription-bottle Icon using fa-rotate-x
 To rotate the font awesome icon fa-prescription-bottle, Use fa-rotate-x class

 Where 'x' represents degree of rotation.